 Additionally, the Governor signed Executive Order 52 to allow for a quicker increase of bed capacity for general hospitals and nursing homes in the Commonwealth of Virginia.

-The Department of Social Services (DSS) is modifying Virginia’s Child Care Subsidy program to increase support and flexibility for enrolled families and providers by:
+Additionally, the Department of Social Services (DSS) has modified Virginia’s Child Care Subsidy program to increase support and flexibility for enrolled families and providers by:

 - Expanding eligibility for designated school-aged children from part-day care to full-day care.

 - Increasing the number of paid absences from 36 to 76 days for both level 1 and level 2 providers.

 - Extending eligibility for families due for redetermination by 2 months and temporarily suspending the requirement for face-to-face interviews.

 Additionally, child care providers are strongly advised to:

 - Limit capacity to 10 total individuals per room and prioritize care for children of essential personnel;

 - Have children eat meals in their classroom;

 - Increase distance to students and providers as much as possible;